Azure Bot Service encryption for data at rest

-Azure Bot Service automatically encrypts your data when it's persisted to the cloud to protect your data and meet organizational security and compliance commitments.
+Azure Bot Service automatically encrypts your data when it is persisted to the cloud to protect the data and to meet organizational security and compliance commitments.

 Encryption and decryption are transparent, meaning encryption and access are managed for you.
 Your data is secure by default and you don't need to modify your code or applications to take advantage of encryption.

 About encryption key management